tom-seddon/b2/doc/Debug-version.md

 Addresses are as per
 [JGH's addressing scheme](http://mdfs.net/Docs/Comp/BBC/MemAddrs).

-### `call/WIN/ADDR?a=A&x=X&y=Y&c=C` ###

-Call a routine at `ADDR` (16-bit hex).
-Load registers from `A`, `X` and `Y` (8-bit C-style literals, default 0 if not specified) first, and load the carry flag from `C` (`0` or `1`, again assumed to be 0 if not provided).

-The routine is called on exit from the next invocation of the IRQ handler, so interrupts must be enabled if it is to be actually called.

-There's no control over the paging.
-The address just has to be valid when the time comes.

-Respond with `200 OK` if the call was initiated within half a second or so, or `503 Service Unavailable` if not, e.g., because interrupts were disabled for the whole period.

-(There's no information available about when the routine returns.
-It might even not return at all.)

 ### `mount/WIN?drive=D&name=N` ###

 Mount a disc image. `D` (default 0) is the drive, and `N` (default "")